determined-ai/determined/docs/setup-cluster/workspaces.rst

 WebUI
 =====

-After logging in, the default landing page for the WebUI is **Uncategorized Experiments List**.
+After logging in, the default landing page for the WebUI is the dashboard.
 This is where experiments that do not have a configuration file ``workspace`` and ``project`` are put, including experiments created before the workspaces feature was released.

 Click the navigation sidebar **Workspaces** button to go to the **Workspaces List** page.
 This page shows all of the workspaces that currently exist on a cluster.